Scrumplex/Sprummlbot/README.md

 # Sprummlbot
-The Sprummlbot is a fully customizable TeamSpeak 3 server query bot.
+The Sprummlbot is a fully customizable TeamSpeak3 Server Query bot.

 ## Features
  - AFK mover